ghudgins/product-grahamagement/periodic-portfolio-prioritization.md

  - an expansion to the application's domain model
  - a renovation / reimagination of existing functionality that effects multiple features spanning multiple quarters

-In my evaluation good porfolio epics we hvae today are:
+In my evaluation good porfolio epics we have today are:
  - _Expansion example_: "Individual & Team Workspaces"
  - _Renovation exmaple_: "Hub content have enhanced views"